 1 credit.
-Students arrange their own transportation to the location and their own accommodation; students are also responsible for all entry fees and costs of materials.
+Students will pay a fee to cover the cost of the field-trip; students are also responsible for all entry fees and costs of materials.

 ART 253 - HISTORIC ARTISTIC TECHNIQUES

 This intensive one-credit course introduces students to the materials and techniques of the past through a practical workshop.
 The course also introduces the history of the ancient technique, with examples from Rome and the Mediterranean world.
 Techniques for the conservation and restoration of mosaics will also be covered through relevant case-studies.